 - Food and Beverages.
 Consuming food or beverage is prohibited in the Library building except for refreshments related to Library programs.

 - Unauthorized Use.
-Patrons must leave the Library promptly at closing time.
+Patrons must leave the Library promptly at closing time and may not be in the Library when it is not open to the public..
 Further, any patrons whose privileges to use the Library have been denied may not enter the Library.
 Any patron whose privileges have been limited may not use the Library in any manner that conflicts with those limits placed on the patron by the Director, his or her designee, or the Library Board.

 - Engaging in Proper Library Activities.
 Patrons shall be engaged in activities associated with the use of the Library while in the building.
-Patrons not engaged in reading, studying or using Library materials or facilities shall be required to leave the building.
+Patrons not engaged in reading, studying, writing or using Library materials, resources or facilities shall be required to leave the building.